lodestone/rango/README.md

 #### Import one Document with Array

-We can import one document with the following structure {"value": "uno", "num": 1, "name": "ONE"}.
+We can import one document with the following structure {value: "uno", num: 1, name: "ONE"}.

 ``` ruby
 attributes = ["value", "num", "name"]